thu-coai/SentiLARE/README.md

 ### POS Tagging and Polarity Acquisition for Downstream Tasks

 During pre-processing, we tokenize the original datasets with NLTK, tag the sentences with Stanford Log-Linear Part-of-Speech Tagger, and obtain the sentiment polarity with Sentence-BERT.
-We further release the original datasets and the pre-processing scripts (to be announced soon), so you can follow our pipeline to acquire linguistic knowledge for your own datasets.

 ## Pre-training